joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/12/sports/soccer/champions-league-reform-juventus.html?searchResultPosition=2

 **Nadler, Ocasio-Cortez and Others in Congress Call on Cuomo to Resign**\
-`At least nine Democrats in New York’s congressional delegation said Friday that Gov. Andrew Cuomo, who has become engulfed by scandals, had lost the ability to govern.`\
+`At least 12 Democrats in New York’s congressional delegation said Friday that Gov. Andrew Cuomo, who has become engulfed by scandals, had lost the ability to govern.`\
 https://nytimes.com/2021/03/12/nyregion/cuomo-resign-congress.html?searchResultPosition=4

 **Biden’s ‘I Need You’: A Welcome Change**\